lcs-judyyu/CulminatingTaskCodeSnippets/README.md

 * a technique that goes beyond reasonable expectations for a student in a Grade 11 course
 * a simpler technique that while useful, was not previously shared this year

-## WebView
+## Web View

 ![A web view is shown loaded as a small portion of a view, about a third of the height of the page.
 In In a second image a web view is shown where the entire view within the app is given over to showing the web page.](SupportingImages/webview.png)

 Several students have made plans to show live web pages within their app.
-This, as opposed to simply using the `Link` structure in SwiftUI, which simply bumps the user over to the mobile Safari app to view the website.
+This, as opposed to simply using the [`Link` structure in SwiftUI](https://developer.apple.com/documentation/swiftui/link), which simply bumps the user over to the mobile Safari app to view the website.

 See: